umts/BusInfoBoard/README.md

   time display will be.
 Accepted values are 'interval' for relative time, and 'time' for absolute time.
 If alternation is disabled, this is the only time which will display.
+- `?show_messages=[yes,no,only]` allows you to configure whether public alert messages are shown when they apply to the routes serviced by the stop(s) in question. 'yes' shows messages in addition to departure times; 'no' does not, and 'only' shows only messages, not departures.

 Config URL
 ----------